 - Ratio of mid to upper troposphere temperature to tropical sea surface temperature

-In modeling systems, this ratios are strictly defined by using the temperature and the moisture dependent laws.
-It needs more energy to warm up moist air than dry air, because water absorb very large amount of heat.
+In modeling systems, these ratios are strictly defined by using temperature and moisture-dependent laws.
+It needs more energy to warm up moist air than dry air because water absorbs a very large amount of heat.
 Warmer air can hold more moisture when comparing to cooler air.
 This is why we can sea morning due.

-How ever the final decision of the scientists was observations that is taken from satellites do not suppose to this well defined laws.
-Instead of that they fell in a wide range, depending on which data set the researches used.
-This means that the data sets which follows the physical rules governing moisture and heat are more accurate than other data sets.
+However, the final decision of the scientists was observations that are taken from satellites do not suppose to these well-defined laws.
+Instead of that, they fell in a wide range, depending on which data set the researchers used.
+This means that the data sets which follow the physical rules governing moisture and heat are more accurate than other data sets.
 The most warming of the sea surface and troposphere were showed by the data sets that best followed the rules for water vapor and temperature ratio.

-Definitely these corrections in satellites will help to collect accurate data in future and it will definitely help to get correct decisions about global warming at correct time.
+Definitely, these corrections in satellites will help to collect accurate data in the future and it will definitely help to get correct decisions about global warming at the correct time.